Rosewood Pottery Studio

 This class will focus on the basic skills necessary to build clay objects using slabs, coils, pinching and molds.
 Surface design options will be discussed such as underglaze, relief application & carving.
 This class is open to everyone, no previous experience required.
 Maximum seats: 6

 We provide individual instruction in all areas of ceramics and for all levels of proficiency.
 We will tailor sessions to meet your needs.
 Whether you are a beginner wanting to learn in a private environment or you wish to hone your pottery skills and learn new techniques, we will structure your sessions to meet your requirements.
 Sessions are one hour long and can be scheduled at your convenience.
 The fee is $60 per hour plus clay plus firing.
-Please call or text the studio number to discuss scheduling your private sessions.
+Please email us to talk about your private sessions.

 Suggested areas for individual instruction include